 Humanitarian aid workers face these problems every day, and they make an already-challenging job much more difficult to navigate.
 In a situation like the above, that may even mean being prepared to pull out of the area altogether if you cannot access the hard-to-reach group while preserving the integrity of the relief work and maintaining impartiality.

 This is why so much training is required for humanitarian aid workers to ensure that they are well-equipped to navigate these challenges — challenges that can have life-or-death consequences for both the most vulnerable communities and the humanitarian aid workers themselves.
-(And that’s also why we run two humanitarian training programs to build a better response.)
+(And that’s also why we run three distinct humanitarian training programs.)